Jetpack VideoPress won’t work if your site has Staging mode enabled.

 A slow or unreliable Internet connection can further limit the size of the video you can upload.
 Try uploading at a different time of day or from a computer with a faster internet connection.
-Keep trying (don’t worry, failed attempts don’t count against your storage space limit).
+Keep trying (don’t worry, failed attempts do not count against your storage space limit).

 If your uploads are timing out, try uploading a video from the WordPress.com dashboard – https://wordpress.com/media/videos/.
-This should ensure that no hosting upload limits or site upload limits are coming into play.
+This should ensure that no hosting upload limits or site upload limits come into play.